 - Railcar Issue Logs.
 Document railroad performance issues so that you can share with your carrier and also have ready for disputing demurrage charges.

-If you utilize system cars, equipment ordering needs to be accurate.
-Extra equipment sitting in the yard will accumulate demurrage charges.
-Likewise you also need to cancel requests for equipment not needed before they reach the serving yard or destination.
+If you utilize system cars, equipment ordering needs to be accurate and railcars need to be loaded/unloaded quickly.
+Excess equipment sitting in the yard will accumulate demurrage charges.
+Likewise, you also need to cancel requests for equipment not needed before they reach the serving yard or destination.

 Knowing your tariffs is also necessary for disputing demurrage invoices.
 Invoices from the railroads must be audited.
 Keeping accurate records can be a challenge for the railroads and charges are not always correct.
 There is a limited window that disputes need to be filed in and you need to follow the dispute process.

-To dispute demurrage charges you will have to keep records of the order-in time, constructive placement time, actual placement time and release time.
+To dispute demurrage charges, you will need to keep records of the constructive placement date and time, order-in date and time, actual placement date and time, and release date and time.
 Be sure that you have a way to capture this information.
 You should also have a process for documenting railroad service issues such as delayed cars, switching failures, and cars ordered but not placed.
 An automated railcar tracking system is essential.
-Yard management software is useful for capturing daily yard history.

 Besides the day-to-day work above, here are additional strategies that can fit certain situations to help you avoid demurrage charges: